Leave a Message

 The Bedroom Staging Impact Matrix

-Use this table to prioritize your effort before showings.
+Use this table to prioritize your effort.
 "Buyer Perception Shift" measures how dramatically each tip changes how a buyer feels about the space.

-Tip Time Required Avg.
-DIY Cost Buyer Perception Shift Works Without a Bed?
+Tip Time DIY Cost Buyer Perception Shift Works Without Bed?

-2. Declutter + Depersonalize 2–6 hours $0 HIGH — enables buyer imagination Yes
+2. Declutter + Depersonalize 2 to 6 hours $0 HIGH -- enables buyer imagination Yes

-3. Neutral Colors / Repaint Weekend $50–$200 HIGH — transforms emotional tone Yes
+3. Neutral Colors / Repaint Weekend $50 to $200 HIGH -- transforms emotional tone Yes

-7. Natural Light + Warm Lamps 30 min $0–$60 HIGH — changes perceived room size Yes
+7. Natural Light + Warm Lamps 30 min $0 to $60 HIGH -- changes perceived room size Yes

-8. Organized Closets 1–2 hours $0–$50 HIGH — storage is a top buyer priority Yes
+8. Organized Closets 1 to 2 hours $0 to $50 HIGH -- storage is a top buyer priority Yes

 Why Stage a Bedroom Before Selling?